WayScience/Benchmarking_NF1_data/CellProfiler_pipelines/README.md

 ### Segmentation

-To perform segmentation in CP, the modules that were used were:
+To perform segmentation in CP, we used the following modules:

 - **IdentifyPrimaryObjects:** Identify nuclei from the DAPI channel images.
 This creates a group for an object called `OrigNuclei`, which includes nuclei that are a part of cells that touch an edge of the image.